abh1nav/abh1nav.github.io/source/_posts/2014-06-17-develop-a-nodejs-app-with-docker.markdown

 categories: docker, nodejs
 ---

-This is a somewhat detailed tutorial on using Docker as a replacement for [Vagrant](http://www.vagrantup.com/) when developing a Node app using the [Express](http://expressjs.com/) framework.
-To make things a bit more representative of the real world, the app will persist session information in Redis using the [connect-redis](https://github.com/visionmedia/connect-redis) middleware.
+This is the first of two posts.
+This post covers a somewhat detailed tutorial on using Docker as a replacement for [Vagrant](http://www.vagrantup.com/) when developing a Node app using the [Express](http://expressjs.com/) framework.
+To make things a bit non-trivial, the app will persist session information in Redis using the [connect-redis](https://github.com/visionmedia/connect-redis) middleware.
+The second post will cover productionizing this development setup.

 ###The Node App
 The app consists of a `package.json`, `server.js` and a `.gitignore` file, which is about as simple as it gets.